 The Veritas icon being retconned onto the Luthor mansion window.

 A very blatant and awkward one at the end of season eight.
 This Jimmy Olsen turns out to be the older brother of the Jimmy Olsen.
-Don't ask how brothers could have same names.
+Named Henry James Olsen, while his younger brother is the James Bartholemew Olsen from the comics.
+That being said, the showrunners did make it up to Aaron Ashmore by having him return as Jimmy—this time the real one—in the Distant Finale.

 The "highlights" was in response to Tess saying that she had Regan's murder of one of her subordinates on security tape.
 He was implying that he had footage of her various illegal activities.